 To appreciate the context of the magnitude of the looming workforce challenges, it’s important to understand how vastly different physician and non-physician training actually is.
 Bringing up this distinction in training is not to label who’s “better” but to reinforce that clinical experience is at the heart of this discussion.
 I have learned a great deal of clinical pearls from those with more mileage than me, irrespective of their degree.
 I have also met physicians whom I would not recommend to my frenemies.
 Being good at medicine takes time.
 There are no shortcuts to high-quality care, even with AI copilots.

-Based on candid conversations with newly minted mid-levels, many share a common sentiment of feeling woefully unprepared to handle the breadth of undifferentiated patients and the complexities of chronic illness exacerbations across urgent care and primary care settings.
+Based on candid conversations with newly minted APPs, many share a common sentiment of feeling woefully unprepared to handle the breadth of undifferentiated patients and the complexities of chronic illness exacerbations across urgent care and primary care settings.
 Their frustrations include being expected to do the same work as physicians, i.e. see the same number of patients in a day, treat the same type of cases irrespective of complexity, and perform the same type procedures.
 Many have come forth with critique of their own training (Figure 7).
 A recent article has shed more light about “predatory institutions” that contribute to this trend.

 The parallel conversations in the physician community have been disheartening to witness (Figure 8).
 If we perpetuate such silos in healthcare, we’ll only further entrench the gaping disconnect among those delivering patient care.